super-penguin/Data_Projects/P3/README.md

 ### Problems Encountered in this Sample
 1. Over-abbreviated street names and tiger: name_type.
 They were all updated when converting from XML into JSON format for importing into MongoDB.
 [PYTHON code](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P3/audit_data.py)

-2. Wrong regions (regions which do not belong to brooklyn) revealed by the wrong zip code.
-The right zip code for brooklyn is between 11201 - 11256.
-It can be further explored in MongoDB.
+2. Wrong regions (regions that do not belong to Brooklyn) are revealed by the zip code.
+The correct zip code range for Brooklyn is between 11201 - 11256.
+It can be further explored and updated in MongoDB.

 3. Inconsistent format of DATA pulled from tiger GPS.